amiv-eth/amivapi/amivapi/documentation/Auth.md

    > Take a look at the [Sessions resource below](#tag/Session) for more info.

-After you have aquired a token, you must sent it with your requests in the `Authorization` header -- the API supports multiple ways of providing a token:
+After you have acquired a token, you must send it with all your requests in the `Authorization` header.
+The API supports multiple ways of providing a token:

 ```